mariamayman10/BigReal/README.md

 # BigReal
-The BigReal Calculator is a C++ program that provides arithmetic calculations for precise real numbers using the BigReal class.
+The BigReal Calculator is a C++ program that provides arithmetic calculations for precise real numbers using a non-builtin BigReal class.
 This program is console-based and allows users to perform calculations with high precision and accuracy.

 Features: